john-x-jiang/john-x-jiang.github.io/_pages/cv.md

     * International Conference on Machine Learning (ICML)
     * Association for the Advancement of Artificial Intelligence (AAAI)
     * Medical Image Computing and Computer Assisted Intervention (MICCAI)
+    * Functional Imaging and Modeling of the Heart (FIMH)
   * Journals:
     * Nature Communications Medicine
     * Medical Image Analysis (Elsevier)